ojferro/Theatrum/README.md

+# Wheeled Biped Robot

+This repo contains experiments using reinforcement learning to control a bipedal wheeled robot in simulation.

 ![alt text](images/CoverPhotoTraining.png)
 <!-- ![alt text](images/CoverPhoto.png) -->

-# Wheeled Biped Simulation
-This repo contains experiments using reinforcement learning to control a bipedal wheeled robot in simulation.
-Training is done using IsaacLab and the skrl library (PPO agent).
+Training is done using IsaacLab and the skrl and sb3 libraries.

 ### Key features: